 Power Cable – Aging Test

-The test specimens are heated at the required temperature for the specified period in air oven or immersed in oil hot oil.
+The test specimens are heated at the required temperature for the specified period in an air oven or immersed in oil hot oil.

 Physical tests on both the aged and unaged specimens are made at the same time and the result of the test would be acceptable if comply with the requirement.